simonmullaney/uniswapExplorer/README.md

+##Getting started

+To start the project run:
+`bash start.sh`

+To stop the project run:
+`bash start.sh`

 ## Uniswap explorer

-Design a full stack application, that displays historical data of a Uniswap contract, with features, like tx hash, link to block explorer for that hash, parsed values displaying the amounts of assets in human readable form.
-Let the users login with metamask before querying the data.
+Full stack application, that displays historical data of a [uniswap contract](https://etherscan.io/address/0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc), with features:

+- Tx hash, link to block explorer for that hash
+- Parsed values displaying the amounts of assets in human readable form.
-- The data should be fetched by the backend without using Etherscan API
-- The backend should use ethers.js or web3.js to fetch all the events of a Uniswap swap contract (example link provided below)
+- The backend uses ethers.js to fetch all events in the last 1000 blocks
-- The backend should interact with authenticated users only, that are connected via metamask
+- The backend interacts with authenticated users only, that are connected via MetaMask
-- The frontend should fetch this historical data for display using the backend API only
+- The frontend fetches historical data for display using the backend API only
-- Additionally: add a cache for the queries on the backend side

-### Helpful links

-- Uniswap V2, solidity Implementation → [https://docs.uniswap.org/protocol/V2/guides/smart-contract-integration/trading-from-a-smart-contract](https://docs.uniswap.org/protocol/V2/guides/smart-contract-integration/trading-from-a-smart-contract) ( only for context, no solidity needs to be coded itself )
-- Ropsten swap router address example → [https://ropsten.etherscan.io/address/0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D](https://ropsten.etherscan.io/address/0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D)
+- API cache implemented for Uniswap queries using [memory-cache](https://www.npmjs.com/package/memory-cache) for similar queries made within 20 seconds of each other